Remington740 / 740A / 742 / 7400

 finish on the metal.

 Model 74 : Then later, about 1985 there was an even cheaper model, the Model 74, again made in 30-06 only, which took the place of the then "older" 7400, but with cheaper walnut stained birch wood, with no checkering.
 The metal finish did not have the higher luster of the 7400.
+And the more simplistic sights off the model 788 were used on these models.
 Now the "marts" could again under-price us because we again did not know about these 74s.
 These guns also carried Remington's economy name of "Sportsman".

 In 1987 Remington then phased out the model 4, then soon, the Model 7400 started showing up with the better wood previously found on the Model 4.
-So in essence the two above guns (model 4 and 7400) are the same except the wood and period of manufacture.
+So in essence the two above guns (model 4 and 7400) in the end were the same except the wood and period of manufacture.

 Magazines for the 740, 742, model 4, 7400, 74 are all the same and are interchangeable.